arnelenero/react-entities/README.v2.md

 ## Why React Entities?

 Here are some of the benefits of using React Entities:
-- No complex constructs or boilerplate
+- No complicated constructs or boilerplate
 - No steep learning curve
-- Uses plain functions to implement actions
+- Uses plain functions to implement state changes
 - Largely unopinionated and flexible syntax
+- Full TypeScript support
 - Made specifically for React, and built on React Hooks
+- Production-grade, well-documented, actively supported
 - It's tiny, only about 1 KB (minified + gzipped)